jangho721/jangho721.github.io/_pages/me.md

 I'm passionate about creating AI systems that make an impact on business, science, and social good, and also uncovering insights and patterns from complex data to support decision-making.

 I'm someone who enjoys discussing the societal impact of AI technologies and constantly reflects on how to develop trustworthy, safe, ethical, and responsible AI systems.

+Ultimately, I aim to develop <u>agentic AI</u> that can better assist people and address gaps in society by improving computers' perception, understanding, and reasoning.